Sugarloaf Mountain Guide

 Lower Buckboard – Take the scenic route around the terrain parks but will still lead back to the base of Whiffletree.

-Lower Crusier – This trail is nice if you want an easy way down from Whiffletree.
+Lower Cruiser – This trail is nice if you want an easy way down from Whiffletree.

 Lower Rookie River Glade – This glade will come out onto Slasher.